pandas-dev/pandas/doc/source/user_guide/advanced.rst

-    In pandas 2.0, :class:`NumericIndex` will become the default index type for numeric types instead of :class:`Int64Index`, :class:`Float64Index` and :class:`UInt64Index` and those index types are therefore deprecated and will be removed in Pandas 2.0.
+    In pandas 2.0, :class:`NumericIndex` will become the default index type for numeric types instead of :class:`Int64Index`, :class:`Float64Index` and :class:`UInt64Index` and those index types are therefore deprecated and will be removed in a futureversion.
-    :class:`RangeIndex` however, will not be removed, as it represents an optimized version of an integer index.
+    :class:`RangeIndex` will not be removed as it represents an optimized version of an integer index.

 :class:`NumericIndex` is an index type that can hold data of any numpy int/uint/float dtype.
 For example: